Gross Negligence and Lack of "Informed Consent"

 - You suffered a harmful consequence due to the unauthorized treatment.

 Negligence and informed consent can be tricky legal concepts, and it’s not always easy to know whether a doctor has acted properly.
-If you would like to get a clearer idea of your legal options, you can consult with an experienced medical malpractice attorney.
-You can also visit FindLaw’s medical malpractice section for more general information on this topic.
+In many cases, patients are not aware of malpractice-related injuries until much later.
+If you would like to get a clearer idea of your legal options, you can have an experienced attorney review your claim at no charge.